Skip to content

 6. Customer personnel are required to sign a Data Security Agreement before getting access to the application.

-7. Generic and temporary accounts are not allowed on WayToHealth systems.
+7. Generic and temporary accounts are not allowed on W2H systems.

-8. Personnel who have not accessed the system in more than three (3) months will have their accounts terminated.
+8. Personnel who have not accessed the system in more than three (3) months will have their accounts disabled.

-9. PMs will be required to actively review the personnel with access to their programs on a quarterly basis.
+9. PMs are required to actively review the personnel with access to their programs on a quarterly basis.

 10. Direct system to system, system to application, and application to application authentication and authorization are limited and controlled to restrict access.
 This will primarily apply in the case where sysem to system integration is required.